Metrix Vibration Monitoring Methodology

 6. To save money!

-The Method of Vibration Monitoring is determined by the return on investment (ROI) usually measured in terms of Compounded Annual Rate of Return (CARR).
+The Method of Vibration Monitoring is determined by the ROI, measured in terms of Compounded Annual Rate of Return (CARR).

 Rotating and Reciprocating machinery Return on Investment (ROI) is determined by a number of factors, the biggest of which are the Average Cost of Repair and the Lost Opportunity Cost due to unscheduled downtime.
 Depending upon the process the Lost Opportunity Cost can far outweigh the Average Cost of Repair.
 The solution Metrix provides should provide a (ROI) of two times the cost in less than three (3) years for avoiding just one Unscheduled Repair, for a Compounded Annual Rate of Return (CARR) of 26%.
 Here are some examples: